finnjenn/Uno/README.md

 <h2 id="whatILearned">What I Learned</h2>

 - JavaScript One-Liners: Before starting this project, I was reading an article from freeCodeCamp about small pieces of code that are so common you might use them in every project.
 These <a href="https://www.freecodecamp.org/news/javascript-one-liners-to-use-in-every-project/">one-liners</a> were so useful I ended up using a few.
+- Improvement 1: A lot of code is repeated.
+Now that I am aware of what simple functions are used over and over I will be able to group them together when I rebuild this project in the future with a framework.
+  Improvement 2: To go along with Imrpovement 1, I should have used a 'computer player' class instead of creating 3 unique but similar computer objects.
+In the beginning, I did not think that the individual cpu objects would have much functionality so I decided to create them on their own.
+As the project grew, I added more functions that were essentially the same to each cpu object.
+The code still runs fast because this project is small but it is definitely hard to read and hard to maintain.

 <h2 id="usage">Usage</h2>